AnimatingLegend/Funkin-Definitive-Edition/docs/FDE-CHANGELOG.md

 - Made it so if you press 'ESCAPE' in the TitleScreen your game closes
 - Tweaked the chances of getting the NG title easter egg slimmer
 - Softcoded the freeplay songs (they can now be viewed in ``assets/data/freeplaySonglist.txt``)
-- Botplay changes
-  - Score updates to botplay watermark when enabled
-  - boyfriend stays in his singing pose a *little* bit longer instead of instantly going back to idle
 - Tweaked the cameras on the week7 atlas cutscenes
-- Instead of returning you to the Main Menu when you get the Gitaroo Easter Egg, it takes you to whatever menu you were recently in (i.e if you were selected a song from the freeplay menu, and you get the easter egg, it returns you to that menu)
+- Instead of returning you to the Main Menu when you get the Gitaroo Easter Egg, it takes you to whatever menu you were recently in
 - Notesplashes are now pixelized !! (view in week 6)

 ### Fixed